k-brew/poop_data_scoop/README.md

 Group 1 – The Landholders (`landholders`)
   -	Primary residence of owner characterized by one (or more) of the following:
    -	Private yard with fenced property perimeter (includes “invisible fences”)
-    o	Large acreage
+   -	Large acreage
    -	Assumes fido is trusted to roam property and returns home when called
     o	Other characteristics that enable fido to regularly be outside unsupervised without concerns for safety, worry to owner, or issue to public
       -	Can include mounted leashes if properly secured
   •	Typically associated with higher income**